henryvncutie/Cuties-Auton-Selector/README.md

-For the complex version, download both "complexAutonSelector.cpp" and "complexAutonSelector.h" at the top of your main.cpp file, paste '#include "complexAutonSelector.h"' then in your pre_auton function, paste:
+For the complex version, download both "complexAutonSelector.cpp" and "complexAutonSelector.h" at the top of your main.cpp file, paste:

+    #include "complexAutonSelector.h"

+  then in your pre_auton function, paste:

     drawGUI();